hbc/NGS_Data_Analysis_Course/sessionVI/lessons/03_annotation-snpeff.md

       na12878_q20_annot_decompose.vcf
 ```

-Now we are ready to run SnpEff.
-We can modify the command above to specify the rela=evant files.
+**Now we are ready to run SnpEff**.
+We can modify the command above to specify the relevant files.
 We will also need to add two additional flags which are used to customize the file for use with GEMINI.
-The new version of snpEff uses ANN (as described above), but GEMINI is expecting information to be written in EFF.
-By adding the -classic and -formatEff the results are written using the old format with EFF.
+The new version of snpEff uses `ANN` (as described above), but GEMINI is expecting information to be written in `EFF`.
+By adding the `-classic` and `-formatEff` the results are written using the old format with EFF.

 ```
 snpEff -Xmx2G -classic -formatEff hg19 na12878_q20_annot_normalize.vcf \